bodrick/awesome/TOPICS.md

 ## miscellaneous

+*   [microsoft/Documentarian](https://github.com/microsoft/Documentarian) - An open source toolkit for documentarians and community contributors to reduce friction and provide a delightful experience for contributing to and maintaining documentation.
 *   [fedarovich/qbittorrent-cli](https://github.com/fedarovich/qbittorrent-cli) - Command line interface for QBittorrent
 *   [thrnz/docker-wireguard-pia](https://github.com/thrnz/docker-wireguard-pia) - A Docker container for using Wireguard with PIA.
 *   [BenVillalobos/msbuildism](https://github.com/BenVillalobos/msbuildism) - MSBuild is complicated.
 Let's lift the veil on it.